a-sumo/hyperstep/README.md

 I think this approach shows promise to be more satisfactory but it imposes the setup of a simulation environment and the refinement algorithms that recover semantically relevant physical properties from sounds.

-The former is something I'm working on using Bevy and its ECS framework.
-In fact, I believe an agent-oriented approach to 3D content-creation is required to tackle the complex and diverse multi-scale processes at the origin of musical patterns and popular styles.
+The former is something I'm working on using an ECS framework.

-For the latter, I prefer to couch potato sit and wait for the algorithms to improve.[2]
+For the latter, I prefer to couch potato sit and wait for the research area to be sufficiently mature.[2]

 [1][Yuri Broze.
 Animacy, Anthropomimesis, and Musical Line(2013)](https://etd.ohiolink.edu/apexprod/rws_etd/send_file/send?accession=osu1367425698)